 All three books are told in first person narrative using free verse poetry and would be perfect for a comparative study in a classroom in a Year Three – Five classroom.
 The verse novel format is particularly good for middle primary readers who may struggle with a long and text-dense narrative.

 Written by Sally Murphy and illustrated by Gabriel Evans.

 Themes: family, change, accident, disability, resilience, friendship, care, compassion, empathy, hope.

 I read Sally’s latest offering on a plane; I am an out and proud reader of children’s books in public places and no adult cover versions are necessary for me!
-Like all of her other verse novels, ‘Roses are Blue’ made me laugh and made me cry (on a crowded plane); Sally does lightness and dark so beautifully.
+Like all of her other verse novels, ‘Roses are Blue’ made me laugh and made me cry; Sally balances lightness and dark so beautifully.
 The writing is exquisite and appears effortless but is clearly painstakingly crafted by a talented wordsmith.

 Written by Sally Murphy and illustrated by Rhian Nest James.

 Themes: illness, cancer, bullying, childhood games, friendship, empathy, comfort, support, hope.

 Teachers’ Notes are here.